Whole Life Insurance? It’s like a lifelong guardian, always watching over you and your dear ones.

 Faq's

 Whole Life Insurance provides coverage for your entire life, while term life insurance offers coverage for a specific term, typically 10, 20, or 30 years.
-Whole life also includes a cash value component that grows over time, unlike term life insurance.
+Whole life Insurance also includes a cash value component that grows over time, unlike term life insurance.

 If you stop paying premiums, the policy may lapse, and the coverage and cash value benefits could be affected.
 Some policies may have a grace period during which you can make payments to prevent lapses or explore options like reducing the death benefit.